Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced [Your profession] I am confident that I will be a great fit for this position.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced professional in [Your field] I am confident that I will make the ideal choice for this role.

-Thank you for considering my application.
-I am looking forward to hearing from you.
+Thank you for taking the time to consider my application.
+I am looking forward hearing from you.

 Sincerely,